 With the Martingale strategy, you increase your wager after each loss.

-While this method is risky, as the odds in Roulette won’t change depending on the size of your bet, you do get your initial bet back once you do win.
+While this method is risky, as the odds in Roulette won’t change depending on the size of your bet, you get your initial bet back once you win.

 Roulette strategy n°2: Reverse Martingale strategy

-The Reverse Martingale strategy is, as you may have guessed, the opposite of the Martingale strategy.
+As you may have guessed, the Reverse Martingale strategy is the opposite of the Martingale strategy.

-With this strategy, you simply double your bet after every win, which is essentially safer since you’ll be able to bet some of your winnings.
+With this strategy, you simply double your bet after every win, which is essentially safer since you can bet some of your winnings.

 Roulette strategy n°3: Fibonacci strategy